Henry Francis Pelham: Academic career

-He worked continuously as classical tutor and lecturer at Exeter College from 1870 till 1889.
+He worked continuously as a classical tutor and lecturer at Exeter College from 1870 to 1889.
 He was elected by his college proctor of the university in 1879.
 Losing his fellowship on his marriage in 1873, he was re-elected in 1882, under the statutes of the second university commission.

 From school onwards his principal subject was ancient and more particularly Roman history.
 He soon began to publish articles on this theme (first in Journal of Philology, 1876), while his lectures, which (under the system then growing up) were open to members of other colleges besides Exeter, attracted increasingly large audiences; he also planned, with the Clarendon Press, a detailed History of the Roman Empire, which he was not destined to carry out.

 In 1887, he succeeded W. W. Capes as 'common fund reader' in ancient history, and in 1889 he became Camden Professor of Ancient History in succession to George Rawlinson, a post to which a fellowship at Brasenose College is attached.
-As professor he developed the lectures and teaching which he had been giving as college tutor and reader, and attracted even larger audiences.
+As professor, he developed the lectures and teaching that he had been giving as a college tutor and reader and attracted even larger audiences.

 But his research work was stopped by an attack of cataract in both eyes (1890), and though a few specimen paragraphs of his projected History were set up in type in 1888, he completed in manuscript only three and a half chapters, covering the years B.C.
 35-15, and he never resumed the work after 1890; his other research, too, was hereafter limited to detached points in Roman imperial history.

 On the other hand, he joined actively in administrative work, for which his strong personality and his clear sense fitted him at least as well as for research; he served on many Oxford boards, was a member of the Hebdomadal Council from 1879 to 1905, aided semi-academic educational movements (he was a founder of the women's college Somerville Hall), and in 1897 accepted the presidency of his old college.
 Trinity.